mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Connection refused

-If you are getting 'Connection Refused' errors when trying to connect to the LDAP server please double-check the LDAP `port` and `encryption` settings used by GitLab.
+If you are getting `Connection Refused` errors when trying to connect to the LDAP server please double-check the LDAP `port` and `encryption` settings used by GitLab.
 Common combinations are `encryption: 'plain'` and `port: 389`, OR `encryption: 'simple_tls'` and `port: 636`.